Yogesh-Nayak/Dynamic-Sales-Dashboard/README.md

 ## <img src="https://user-images.githubusercontent.com/106439762/181937125-2a4b22a3-f8a9-4226-bbd3-df972f9dbbc4.gif" width="48" height="48" > Quick Start

-     o Concatenating every csv present in the Dataset folder and connect to workbook using Power Query.
+     o Concatenating every csv in the Dataset folder and connecting to the workbook using Power Query.

      o This will create a pivot table and is used for the dynamicity of the data.

-     o Toggle button to visualize the data in Tabular view .
+     o Toggle button to visualize the data in Tabular view.

-     o Creating Necessary Charts, Sparklines and Graphs, formatted with good aesthetics.
+     o Creating Necessary Charts, Sparklines, and Graphs, formatted with pleasing aesthetics.

      o Creating Slicers for filtering the data.